citp/privacy-policy-historical/g/ga/gam/gameshockers.com.md

-> *The following text is extracted and transformed from the gameshockers.com privacy policy that was archived on 2008-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080622151450id_/http%3A//www.gameshockers.com/index.php%3Fpageid%3D3) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gameshockers.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217015418id_/http%3A//www.gameshockers.com/index.php%3Fpageid%3D3) for the most accurate reproduction.*

 # GameShockers.com - Privacy Policy

-CREATIVE ENTERAINMENT SOLUTIONS, LLC.
-PRIVACY POLICY
+GAME SHOCKERS.COM PRIVACY POLICY

 **GAMESHOCKERS.COM**

-Creative Entertainment Solutions, LLC. appreciates our relationship with you, respects that your information is yours, and is committed to safeguarding your privacy when you’re using our web site.
+GAME SHOCKERS.COM, appreciates our relationship with you, respects that your information is yours, and is committed to safeguarding your privacy when you’re using our web site.
 The following describes our collection of and use of any information that we may collect from you.

 ** Questions**